 Regulates Stress and Anxiety

-Ashwagandha is probably most well-known for regulating the stress response and maintaining a sense of calm.
+Ashwagandha is probably most well-known for regulating the stress response and maintaining a sense of calm within your immune system.
 Several studies have shown that ashwagandha extract reduces the feelings of chronic stress that are so common nowadays.
 Whether you're dealing with an anxiety disorder, oxidative stress, or just feeling overwhelmed in your central nervous system and brain function, you can see a significant increase in your stress response with this dietary supplement.

 Boosts Energy and Metabolism

-Ashwagandha boosts energy and stamina and research suggests this may be due to its positive impact on the thyroid, therefore showing significant improvement for your energy production.
+Ashwagandha boosts energy and stamina.
+Research shows that Ashwagandha has a positive impact on the thyroid, therefore showing significant improvement for your energy production.
 This endocrine gland is responsible for producing the hormone thyroxine, needed for controlling metabolism and energy production.
 When the thyroid is functioning properly, healthy adults will have better chances to fight fatigue and improve energy.

-In the Journal of Alternative and Complementary Medicine, a study on subclinical hypothyroid patients found ashwagandha normalized levels of thyroid-stimulating hormone (TSH) and the active thyroid hormone thyroxine.
+In the Journal of Alternative and Complementary Medicine, a study on subclinical hypothyroid patients found Ashwagandha normalized levels of the thyroid-stimulating hormone (TSH) and the active thyroid hormone thyroxine.
 This use of Ashwagandha is successful for patients dealing with chronic stress or individuals just looking to improve regular brain function.

-The potent antioxidants in ashwagandha – like withanolides – combat oxidative damage and quell inflammation in the body.
-This is significant because chronic inflammation is at the route of many chronic health conditions, including cardiovascular disease, high blood pressure, and more.
+The potent antioxidants in ashwagandha—like withanolides—combat oxidative damage and quell inflammation in the body.
+This is significant because chronic inflammation is at the root of many chronic health conditions, including cardiovascular disease, high blood pressure, and more.
 Help prevent a variety of conditions by keeping your cells in check in the most successful way.

 Improves Exercise Performance and Recovery

 Ashwagandha is a useful natural supplement for athletes and exercise enthusiasts.
-Not only does it regulate stress and increase energy (important for optimal physical performance), but it also supports muscle strength and endurance.
+Not only does it regulate stress and increase energy (important for optimal physical performance), but it also supports muscle strength and endurance for elite athletes.

-The Journal of the International Society of Sports Nutrition found taking 600mg of ashwagandha root extract combined with a resistance training program enhanced muscle strength, muscle size, and loss of body fat.
-Participants taking ashwagandha also had reduced markers for exercise-induced muscle damage, indicating improved exercise recovery and the efficacy of a high-concentration Ashwagandha routine for athletes.
+The Journal of the International Society of Sports Nutrition found taking a dose of 600 mg of Ashwagandha root extract combined with a resistance training program enhanced muscle strength, muscle size, and loss of body fat.
+Participants taking Ashwagandha also avoided exercise-induced muscle damage, indicating improved exercise recovery and the efficacy of a high-concentration Ashwagandha routine for athletes.

 Make Ashwagandha Part of Your Daily Diet

-Okay you knew it was coming... time for a shameless plug.
-Do you think the benefits of adding ashwagandha to your daily diet could help?
-Create a personalized daily vitamin pack that includes ashwagandha and any other vitamins, minerals or supplements you think could help.
-Start by adding ashwagandha to your Kit here!
+Okay, you knew it was coming ... time for a shameless plug.
+Do you think the benefits of adding Ashwagandha to your daily diet could help?
+Create a personalized daily vitamin pack that includes Ashwagandha and any other vitamins, minerals, or supplements you think could help.
+Start by adding Ashwagandha to your customized VitaRx Kit here!